 It all starts with the batter that is gluten-free.
 I went with a blend of oat and buckwheat flour, both whole-grain and easily digestible.
 I didn’t want to use chickpea flour here because it would have been overpowering and slightly bitter.
 Oat and buckwheat are not only nutritious, they are also pretty bland.
 Buckwheat has a subtle nutty flavor, but you can’t really taste it here.

 Then comes ground flax seeds that help the pancakes hold together, and ground shiitake for flavor.
 Instead of using dashi, which usually contains fish, I ground dried shiitakes that are packed with umami and stirred it into the batter.
-To make shiitake powder just grind one cup of dried shiitakes in a blender or food processor.
+To make shiitake powder, just grind one cup of dried shiitake in a blender or food processor.
 You will get a fine powder that will keep for months in an airtight container.
 It can also be used to add more flavors to soups, curries, etc.

 To add even more flavor, I added some coconut bacon and marinated ginger.
 You can use chopped ginger if you don’t have the marinated kind on hand.

-Finally, the addition of jackfruit not only makes the okonomiyaki fluffier, but it also adds a meaty texture.
+Finally, the addition of jackfruit not only makes the okonomiyaki fluffier but also adds a meaty texture.

 When your batter is ready, add the shredded cabbage, spring onions, and jackfruit.
 For the jackfruit, we will first coat it with a flavorful marinade made of sesame paste, soy sauce, and maple syrup.

 Once all your ingredients are mixed together, cook it like pancakes in a skillet until golden brown.
 Brush with a generous amount of sweet and sour okonomiyaki sauce, and drizzle with mayonnaise.
 I like to top it with more chopped green onions, seaweed, and/or coconut bacon!

-Don't skip the okonomiyaki sauce or mayonnaise, those two toppings are essentials!
-For those of you who are worried about the mayonnaise calories, don't worry it's just a drizzle!
-Plus there are several oil-free mayonnaise recipes online if want to make the recipe lighter.
+Don’t skip the okonomiyaki sauce or mayonnaise.
+Those two toppings are essentials!
+For those of you who are worried about the mayonnaise calories, don’t worry it’s just a drizzle!
+Plus, there are several oil-free mayonnaise recipes online if you want to make the recipe lighter.